PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

   * The backup workflow is integrated into the backup/recovery workflow for all other grid-related secrets.

     * In particular, no extra steps are required for ZKAP or voucher backup.

+  * Changes to a database at schema version N can be backed up even when the backup contains state from schema version <= N.

 *Gather Feedback*
 -----------------